AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 ## SQUADRON STAFF
 ### Squadron Commander  (345 CSQ/CC) – C/Col John Augusta
 **Function:** Directs all actions of the Detachment 345 CW IAW guidance provided by the Detachment 345 Commander, OFC, and AFROTC instructions.

 **Reports to:** OFC

 **Duties:** The (CSQ/CC) is responsible for:
-1. Executing the detachment mission.
-Leading  detachment members.
-Managing detachment resources, and improving the unit.
+1. Executing the detachment's mission, leading detachment members, managing detachment resources, and improving the unit.
 2. Providing the CSQ with vision and direction in pursuit of spring 2023 detachment goals.
 3. Reporting the status of the CSQ to Cadre.
 4. Ensuring the CSQ accomplishes the objectives as outlined by the AFROTCI 36-2011 Volume 1 Academic Year 2022-2023.
 5. Execute the initiatives established in the Academic Year 2021-2023 Mission Directive.
 6. Supervising and delegating duties to subordinate staff.
 7. Maintaining communication with (EXEC) to receive updates on special projects and SQ participation.

 **Deliverables:**
 1. Deliver a briefing to the CW on the mission and vision statement during LLAB #1.
 2. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 3. Sign the completed weekly OPORD with the (CSQ/UTM) prior to the start of the weekly PMT activities.
 4. Submit weekly OPORD NLT three days prior to the week of execution to the OFC for review/approval, will be established as part of POC Teams workflow.
 5. Prepare and present status of CSQ to OFC during weekly staff meetings.
 6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ### Director of Operations (345 CSQ/DO) – C/Col Alessandra Ramirez
 **Function:** Advises and supports CSQ/CC in the direction of all actions for the CSQ.

 **Reports to:** (345 CSQ/CC)

 **Duties:** The CSQ/DO is responsible for:
 1. Assuming command of the CW in the absence of the CW/CC.
 2. Directing oversight of Training Flight, Training Support Flight, and Recruiting Flight.
 3. Point of contact for all joint-detachment coordination unless delegated.
 4. Track all CSQ deliverables and facilitate weekly updates from appropriate POC cadets at weekly POC meetings.

 **Deliverables:**
 1. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.